 The base polymer is polyvinyl alcohol (PVOH) which is a refinery product originally derived from ethylene.
 Ethylene is converted to vinyl acetate (a very useful chemical, used as a base for many other polymers), which is then polymerised to polyvinyl acetate, and converted to polyvinyl alcohol.

 The unique process here is to produce thermo-processable fully hydrolysed polyvinyl alcohol.
 This PVOH is unusual as a petro derived polymer in that it is hydrophilic (water liking) and has enhanced biodegradation properties.
 It is well documented as being biodegradable in aerobic (soil, compost, freshwater) and anaerobic (sewerage, some landfills) conditions.

 It is important to note that while the current base PVOH polymers are derived from petro refining, the switch to bio-based PVOH, such as from cellulose is imminent.
 There is no significant manufacturing of the bio-based version due to demand.
-But as demand grows, the life cycle of our Hydroplast products become more and more renewable.
+But as demand grows, the whole life cycle of our Hydroplast products will become more and more renewable.

 Beach in Lantau, Hong Kong, February 2019.

 Hydroplast products are based on a polyvinyl alcohol (PVOH).
 This is a hydrophilic (water liking) and water-soluble polymer which is well documented as being inherently biodegradable.
 Given the right balance of environmental and microbial presence, it will biodegrade to carbon dioxide, water and mineralised natural biomass.

 We can make most everyday items that you would normally make from soft, flexible plastic films.
 It is more suitable for some applications than for others, but we create tailored solutions dependent on individual requirements.
 Feel free to drop us an email with your requirements and we will evaluate and find the most suitable solution for you!